IzaanQaiser/thinkback-ai/FIREBASE_AUTH_FIX.md

 3. **Clear browser cache** and try again
 4. **Check service worker** - disable it temporarily to test
 5. **Verify domain settings** in Firebase Console
+6. **Check network tab** for failed requests to `/__/auth/handler`

 ### Common Issues:
+- **"Refused to display in frame"**: X-Frame-Options header still blocking
 - **"auth/redirect-cancelled-by-user"**: User cancelled the sign-in
 - **"auth/redirect-operation-pending"**: Another sign-in is in progress
 - **"auth/network-request-failed"**: Network connectivity issues
 - **"auth/operation-not-allowed"**: Google sign-in not enabled in Firebase

+### Debug Steps:
+1. Open browser console and look for:
+   - `✅ Redirect result received:` - indicates successful auth
+   - `🔄 User authenticated, handling redirect...` - indicates user state update
+   - `✅ Got ID token, verifying with backend...` - indicates token retrieval
+   - `🔄 Navigating from /auth to /dashboard` - indicates successful navigation

 ## Rollback Plan

 If issues occur, you can rollback by:
+1. Reverting the service worker changes in `sw.js`
+2. Reverting the headers changes in `_headers`
-1. Reverting the AuthContext changes to use `signInWithPopup`
+3. Reverting the AuthContext changes to use `signInWithPopup`
-2. Removing the redirect result handling
+4. Removing the redirect result handling
-3. Reverting the service worker changes
-4. Updating the authentication pages to handle popup flow

-However, the redirect-based approach is more reliable and recommended for production use.
+However, the redirect-based approach with proper headers is more reliable and recommended for production use.